GLIDE-LLC/docs/README.md

 Start off with the correct setup in WP engine website hosting account.

-Guidelines on how to name these environments and their respective users is available here in [Glide Nomenclature](https://github.com/) document.
+Guidelines on how to name environments and WordPress users is available here in [Glide Nomenclature](https://github.com/) document.

-> ✔️ Make sure to follow the nomenclature guidelines in order to ensure same naming scheme across all projects and environments.
+> ✔️ Make sure to follow the nomenclature to ensure same naming scheme across all projects and environments.

 <br>